815 Naval Air Squadron: Wessex (1961-1966)

+Lynx (1981-2017)

 In January 1981, after a gap of some 15 years, the squadron re-commissioned at RNAS Yeovilton (HMS Heron) with the Lynx HAS.2 as the Headquarters Squadron for embarked Lynx Flights.
 It then moved to RNAS Portland (HMS Osprey) in 1982 and it saw action during the Falklands War of 1982.
 The flights were shared with 829 Naval Air Squadron until they were amalgamated in 1993, to become the largest helicopter squadron in the world.
 In 1998–99 after an absence of nearly 17 years, the unit moved back to RNAS Yeovilton, with the closure of RNAS Portland.

 In September 2000 a Lynx Helicopter from 815 NAS took part in Operation Barras.
 The aircraft, flown by Lt Cdr Al Jones and Lt Nigel Cunningham as the Observer flew over 30 missions deep into the Sierra Leone Jungle.

 In 2002, a Lynx from 815 Squadron crashed into the Atlantic Ocean while participating in a joint British–American exercise, with the loss of the pilot, Lieutenant Rod Skidmore and observer, Lieutenant Jenny Lewis.
 Several of the Lynx helicopters are stated as part of the Response Force Task Group.
 In July 2012, three Lynx helicopters supported the Olympics security operation embarked on HMS Ocean tasked with intercepting aircraft that entered restricted airspace.
 In November 2012, the Lynx of 217 Flight deployed to the Horn of Africa for four months on board the French frigate Surcouf, the first extended deployment of a British helicopter on a French warship.
+The retirement of the Lynx fleet began in December 2014 and was completed in March 2017.

-AgustaWestland Wildcat
+Wildcat (2016-present)

 The squadron currently operates the AgustaWestland Wildcat HMA.2 which replaced the Lynx HMA.8.
 The squadron received the first four of twelve Wildcats in April 2016.
-The retirement of the Lynx fleet began in December 2014 and was completed in March 2017.